prime-project-uic/package.development/README.md

-Note that you can use the [class system](https://www.datamentor.io/r-programming/object-class-introduction/) in R, such as `S3` or `S4` for your package, so that your package will be efficient and elgent in terms of the code structure.
+Note that you can use the [class system](https://www.datamentor.io/r-programming/object-class-introduction/) in R, such as `S3` or `S4` for your package, so that your package will be efficient and elegant in terms of the code structure.
 However, I’m not an expert on this topic, so I may not talk too much of it in this document.
 Further details of the class system of R can be found in [here](https://rstudio-education.github.io/hopr/s3.html#the-s3-system).

 ## Test the functions

+The workflow of testing your functions is the following:

+1. Write a function
+2. Load it with `devtools::load_all()`
+3. Experiment with it in the console to see if it works
+4. Rinse and repeat

 ## Document the functions